-3.4 SFI Certified Sourcing Claim: Fiber that conforms with Objectives 1-13 of Section 3, and/or from pre-consumer recycled content, and/or from post-consumer recycled content, and/or from an acceptable forest management standard.
+3.4 SFI Certified Sourcing Claim: Fiber that conforms with Objectives 1-10 of Section 3, and/or from pre-consumer recycled content, and/or from post-consumer recycled content, and/or from an acceptable forest management standard.

-3.4.1 Certified sourcing claim verification can occur by a rimary roducer’s Section 3 certificate, an invoice, bill of lading, shipping document, letter, or other forms of communications available to the customer.
+3.4.1 Certified sourcing claim verification can occur by a primary producer’s Section 3 -SFI Fiber Sourcing Standard certificate or Section 4 - SFI Chain of Custody Standard certificate, a secondary producer’s SFI Chain of Custody Standard certificate or SFI Certified Sourcing Label and Claims Standard certificate or, an invoice, bill of lading, shipping document, letter, or other forms of communications available to the customer.

 Part 4.
 Organizations Outside the United States and Canada

-4.1 A primary producer or secondary producer outside the United States and Canada must successfully complete an annual audit by an accredited SFI certification body against the requirements of Appendix 1 of the SFI 2015-2019 Fiber Sourcing Standard.
+4.1 A primary producer or secondary producer outside the United States and Canada must successfully complete an annual audit by an accredited SFI certification body against the requirements of the SFI Certified Sourcing Label and Claims Standard.

 4.2 A primary producer outside the United States and Canada must account for 100 percent of its primary sources as coming from certified sourcing.